Cost of living

 Severity is qualitative: mild = mostly clear with a haze risk in bad years (PH, MY); significant = annual multi-week WHO breach (TH, VN, KH); severe = repeated 100+ µg/m³ peaks (north LA, Sumatra/Kalimantan in ID).

-Median observed download bandwidth (Mbps), last 7 days.
+Median observed download bandwidth (Mbps), 7-day rolling window.
 Real-world experience on Cloudflare's network, not peak Speedtest values, which are typically much higher.

 Switch between PM2.5, rain, temperature, wind and humidity.
-Surface forecasts from ECMWF, regional context for the AQI sub-score (which is a 7-day median).
+Surface forecasts from ECMWF, regional context for the AQI sub-score, which uses the IHME annual-mean PM2.5 (the live map is forecast context only).

 Surface forecasts from ECMWF, via Windy · Open larger map →